Oldest Photograph - History of World's Photography Through 10 Examples

 The Oldest News Photograph

-A picture of an arrest made in France in 1847 is believed to be the first ever news photograph.
+A picture of an arrest made in France in 1847 is believed to be the first photograph ever of news.
 It was probably taken for the purpose of documenting news only.
 We don’t know who is the author of this photograph, as it is perhaps the first image of an arrest as well.
-Only a year later, in 1848, published in the Journées illustrées de la révolution de 1848, there was the first image used to illustrate a news story.
-It can now be found at the Musée d’Orsay.
+Only a year later, in 1848, published in the Journées illustrées de la révolution de 1848, there was the first photo ever that was used to illustrate a news story.
+This oldest photograph of a news story can now be found at the Musée d’Orsay.

 The image was made through the daguerreotype process and it is considered to be one of the first examples of photojournalism.